AndrewKachmarKPI/pa-labs/README.md

 ## Runner guide
 _________________
-To be able to run code you should have prepared environment installed JDK and JVM
+To be able to run code and tests you should have prepared environment installed JDK, JVM and Maven
-To be able to run tests you should install Maven

 Also you can check your java installation executing
 > java -version